livingstoneonline/admin_menu/README.txt

    logged-on administrative users, it would not make sense to load its stylesheet for all, including anonymous users.

+Q: Why are sub-menus not visible in Opera?

+A: In the Opera browser preferences under "web pages" there is an option to fit to width.
+By disabling this option, sub-menus in the administration menu should appear.

 -- CONTACT --